erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

  * **[Institutions API][institutions-api]** - e.g. address, contact persons,
-   logo image, list of departments, perhaps also a list of academic terms used, etc. Among other things, it also may allow the clients to fetch **PDF Fact Sheets** (business in a nice, printable format, exchanged by IROs to help everyone with the mobility process).
+   logo image, list of departments, perhaps also a list of academic terms used, etc. Among other things, it also may allow the clients to fetch **PDF Fact Sheets** (a "business card" in a nice, printable format, exchanged by IROs to help everyone with the mobility process).

  * **[Departments API][departments-api]** - detailed information on specific
    departments, e.g. address, contact persons, institutes or other kinds of